 ACADEMIC COMMUNITY EXPERIENCE (ACE)

-An intensive three-week summer program that prepares incoming, academically at-risk students for college life and study through actual coursework, writing support, and skill-building workshops.
+An intensive three-week summer program (the 3 weeks before school starts) that prepares incoming, academically at-risk students for college life and study through actual coursework, writing support, and skill-building workshops.

-Students take a full-credit Critical Encounters course in a small-seminar format, a linked writing practicum, and a variety of workshops to sharpen critical reading, note taking, time management, and other essential skills.
-Students will benefit from adjusting to the demands of college before the semester begins, and because they complete one of their general education requirements in ACE, students will have a lightened course load in the fall, which can also smooth the transition from high school to college.
+Through the ACE program, students take a full-credit Critical Encounters course in a small-seminar format, a linked writing practicum, and a variety of workshops to sharpen critical reading, note-taking, time management, and other essential skills.
+Students in ACE benefit from adjusting to the demands of college before the semester begins, and because they complete one of their general education requirements during August, students will have a lightened course load in the fall, which can also smooth the transition from high school to college.
 Because they make connections to faculty, staff, advisors, and future classmates during the program, ACE students hit the ground running with an established support network behind them.
 The ACE program is offered at no additional charge to accepted Stonehill students, in fact, a stipend to make up for lost wages is involved and various social excursions are offered at a reduced rate.
 Space is limited.

 "BACK ON TRACK" ADVISING PROGRAM